The children inspiring the Children’s Brain Cancer Centre

 The incredible families and children affected by brain cancer share their stories of heartbreak, anguish, love, and determination.

 Above all else, is a united sense of hope that the Children’s Brain Cancer Centre can improve outcomes for any child battling against the odds.

-Slater was diagnosed with brain cancer known as ependymoma when he was just 17-months-old.
+Slater was diagnosed with brain cancer known as ependymoma when he was just 17 months old.
 This cancer grows in the passageways where the fluid protecting the brain flows, making it difficult to treat without affecting brain function.

-Cooper was eight-years-old when he was diagnosed with brain cancer.
+Cooper was eight years old when he was diagnosed with brain cancer.
 The tumour was positioned deep in the centre of his brain.
 Because of the size of the tumour, none of his spinal fluid could drain away, causing pressure on his brain and massive headaches.
 To treat the tumour, Cooper underwent chemotherapy and radiation.